 If you have mobile/PDA access, you can still use the BT A-Z and see a list of sites to click on with (most important!) a mobile icon against those which will support that type of access (slide 5).

-Tags: benefit, best practice, bt intranet, homepage, measure, money, research, usability, users, value
+Tagged best practice, bt intranet, help, homepage, search, standards, usability, users

 I have been invited to speak at a pan-European Conference on Intranet and Portal Management.
 It will cover portal and intranet evolution, enhanced internal communication and collaboration, and steps towards an Enterprise 2.0 platform.